Sweden-Mayhem/site/content/minecraft/gameplay.md

 He speaks to few, but if he does, he will grant you additional blocks to expand your land.

-You can use your new blocks to stretch your current home, or to stake out new ground elsewhere — perhaps for a second base, or a more visible shop?
+You can use your new blocks to stretch your current home, or to stake out new ground elsewhere.
+Perhaps for a second base, or a more visible shop?